CovKartSport - Championship Weight Regulations

 The Weighing-In Official will, where possible, locate the scales near to the exit point from the pits (or where driver changes are made).

-It is accepted that a driver may lose a small amount of weight during races, therefore a driver who is weighed after a race will be allowed a small tolerance of 0.5 kg - i.e. they can weigh up to 0.5 kg below the weight recorded at weighing-in at the start of the day, so long as they are still above any minimum weight thresholds.
+It is accepted that a driver may lose a small amount of weight during races, therefore a driver who is weighed after a race and weighs less than the weight recorded at weighing-in at the start of the day, will not be penalised so long as they are still above any minimum weight thresholds.
 However, if a driver is weighed after a race and is below their recorded weight, and subsequently this means they weigh less than a minimum weight threshold, they will receive points penalties as follows :

 When weighing in, drivers should only be wearing, and have on their person, the clothing and race wear that they will actually be racing in - things like mobile phones, coins, wallets, keys, watches etc can all add up to 1 kg to a drivers weight, so if you are not intending to race with those items in your pockets/on your person etc, remove them before weighing in...!
 Likewise, don't take on a lot of food/fluids prior to weighing in, as the weight may be lost via 'natural causes' during the race day.